Pernem taluka

-Pernem is a northmost administrative region or sub-district in North Goa.
+Pernem is a northmost administrative region or sub-district in North Goa in India.
 It acts as the Gateway of Goa from Maharashtra side.
 It is also the name of the town of Pernem, which is its headquarters.
 It has a Municipal Council.
 Geographically, Pernem is surrounded by Sawantwadi sub-district (Maharashtra State) on East, Arabian Sea on West, Bardez and Bicholim sub-district on south and Sawantwadi sub-district (Maharashtra State) on north.
 The two rivers which decide the boundary of this sub-district are Terekhol River and Chapora River.
 Terekhol river acts as a border of Maharashtra and Goa while Chapora river acts as a border of Pernem sub-district and Bardez sub-district.

 History

 Pernem is counted as belonging to one of the two Goan sub-regions, the Novas Conquistas, or New Conquests.
-It was taken over, lost and finally regained from the Rajas of Sawantwadi, who were handling the affairs of Pernem Taluka though the Deshprabhu family, (which to this day owns major lands in Pernem taluka) a state on Goa's northern border that allied sometimes with the Portuguese and sometimes with the Marathas.
-(The Kingdom of Sawantwadi was integrated into the district of Ratnagiri after 1947 and is now part of the district of Sindhudurg).
-After the capture of Goa by Indian Armed Forces from Portuguese, it became part of Union Territory of Goa.
+It was taken over, lost, and finally regained from the Rajas of Sawantwadi.
+The Rajas were handling the affairs of Pernem Taluka through the Deshprabhu family, which, to this day, owns major lands in Pernem Taluka.
+Sawantwadi was a state on Goa's northern border that allied sometimes with the Portuguese and sometimes with the Marathas.
+(The Kingdom of Sawantwadi was integrated into the district of Ratnagiri after 1947 and is now part of the district of Sindhudurg.)
+After the capture of Goa by the Indian Armed Forces from the Portuguese, it became part of the Union Territory of Goa.

 Pernem is the Portuguese spelling (the m only makes the e nasal).
-The name in Konkani Pedne, and inhabitants are called Pednecar in Konkani.
-The surname Pednekar used by some Konkanastha Brahmans may indicate their origins in Pernem.
+The name in Konkani is Pedne, and inhabitants are called Pednekar in Konkani.
+The surname Pednekar, used by some native Brahmin, may indicate their origins in Pernem.